paweljakubas/j-random-matrices/README.md

 introductory material when learning J. The great example how beautifully and effciently J can be used in a specific domain is presented in a wonderful *Fractals, Visualization and J*.
 Besides that a list of high quality book references is specified.
 This tutorial is supposed to be very practical and, I hope, has an educational flavour.
-I do not enforce a tacit representation as I think, although undoubtly very elegant, can be difficult to appreciate for a beginner J enthusiast and could steepen learning curve for them.
+I do not enforce a tacit representation as I think, although undoubtly very elegant, can be difficult to appreciate for beginner J enthusiasts and could steepen learning curve for them.
 I also omit discussing the performance optimisations that could be adopted, once again for the sake of clarity and for being user-friendly as much as possible.
 The aim of this tutorial is to document my adventures and experiments with J that I found interesting when exploring a number of topics culminating in random matrices, which although used in physics for decades with many successes, only relatively recently have started to play